-For the skeleton slot antennas, the expected breakthrough would require a minimum attenuation of around 16dB in attenuator 1.
+For the skeleton slot antennas, the expected breakthrough would require a minimum attenuation of 10dB in attenuator 1; the remaining required attenuation can be split between the two attenuators.

 Iridium communications

 An Iridium modem is incorporated in the radar system.
 At the end of the first burst that finishes after midnight, a set of daily housekeeping tasks are performed, assuming the housekeeping tasks have been enabled in the config.ini file (Housekeeping=1).